- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 As long as they are treated well by their employers, many foreign domestic helpers are happy to be living in Hong Kong; they are decently paid in a stable work environment, and the size of the Filipino, Indonesian and Thai communities in Hong Kong usually helps with homesickness.

 There are a few organisations in Hong Kong that provide classes specifically for domestic helpers.
-Employers sometimes decide to send their helper for training classes when they want them to improve their cooking, or if they want them to receive a proper training in childcare or First Aid.
+Employers sometimes decide to send their helper for training classes when they want them to improve their cooking, or if they want them to receive proper training in childcare or first aid.

 The relationship between employer and helper